The Clerk and Recorder’s Office is responsible for the following:

 Certified Copies of a Birth Certificate

-Mail a completed copy of the Birth Certificate Request to the Teton County Clerk and Recorder’s Office with a $5.00 fee per document.
+Mail a completed copy of the Birth Certificate Request to the Teton County Clerk and Recorder’s Office with a $5.00 fee per certificate.

 Certified Copies of a Death Certificate

-Mail a completed copy of the Death Certificate Request to the Teton County Clerk and Recorder’s Office with the proper fees.
-Fee: $15 for the first certificate and $6 for each additional certificate of the same record.
+Mail a completed copy of the Death Certificate Request to the Teton County Clerk and Recorder’s Office with the a $3.00 fee for each certificate.

 Military Discharges (DD214)